giantswarm/envctl/README.md

 ## Usage 🎮

-The primary command is `envctl connect`:
+The primary command is `envctl serve`:

 ```
-envctl connect <management-cluster> [workload-cluster-shortname]
+envctl serve
 ```

-This command launches the interactive TUI by default, showing you real-time status of your clusters and port-forwards.
+This command starts the envctl aggregator server and launches the interactive TUI by default, showing you real-time status of your clusters and port-forwards.

 Other commands: